-The Pediatric Primary Care Sports Medicine fellowship is an ACGME approved one-year fellowship in the Section of Adolescent Medicine and Sports Medicine, Department of Pediatrics at Baylor College of Medicine.
-Baylor College of Medicine is located in Houston’s Texas Medical Center, the largest medical center in the world.
+The Pediatric Primary Care Sports Medicine fellowship is an ACGME-approved one-year fellowship in the Section of Adolescent Medicine and Sports Medicine, Department of Pediatrics at Baylor College of Medicine.
+Baylor is located in Houston’s Texas Medical Center, the largest medical center in the world.

-- Adult and pediatric patients in the Sports Medicine Clinic at Texas Children’s Hospital in the Texas Medical Center and community-based Texas Children's Health Centers
+- Adult and pediatric patients in the Sports Medicine Clinic at Texas Children’s in the Texas Medical Center, West Campus, The Woodlands and community-based Texas Children's Specialty Care Centers

-- Collegiate training room and event coverage for the University of Houston, Division 1-Conference C USA and Texas Southern University, Division 1-AA football
+- Collegiate training room and event coverage for Texas Southern University

 - Training room or school-based sports clinics at four high schools in the Houston area

 - Continuity clinic with community-based pediatrician certified in sports medicine

 - Clinical evaluation of adolescent and sports nutrition issues by a board-certified sports dietitian

 - Clinic and operating room instruction with sports medicine trained orthopedic surgeons specializing in elbow and hand, shoulders, hips, knees, foot and ankle, and spine